ajrowland/andrewrowland/content/posts/2008-07-04-using-the-zend-framework-lucene-library-part-2.md

 I mean in the result list I would like to show only the line near the search term found.

-I’m testing with zend frame sample code ZendFramework-1.7.6demosZendSearchLucenefeed-searchsearch-index.php
+I'm testing with zend frame sample code ZendFramework-1.7.6demosZendSearchLucenefeed-searchsearch-index.php

 At line 41 of search-index.php, trim(substr($hit->$field,0,76)).
 It is only show the first 76 characters of result text.

-I’m afraid that the search term may not include within first 76 characters.
+I'm afraid that the search term may not include within first 76 characters.
 I mean if the search term found at the postition of 100th character, I want to show the text near 100th character like google result.

 thanks